Marizauto/dynRAS/README.md

 ### Data

 To generate the same figures as in the paper, use either the output from the model simulations or the data available in the `Code_figure` directory.
 This directory contains:
-- `Experimental_data`: Folder with experimental data collected.
+- `Experimental_data`: Experimental data collected during the trial.
-- `Simulation_result`: Folder with simulation outputs for each scenario presented in the paper.
+- `Simulation_result`: Simulation outputs for each scenario presented in the paper.

 ### Creating Figures